Coussecousse/Coussecousse/README.md

 ### Hi !
-I'm Erika and I'm a french student in Web Development👋
+I'm Kika and I'm a french student in Web Development👋

+**Recipe for a Kika:**
+- Add creativity
+- Crazy ideas
+- Project ideas to make my friends laugh and help them in everyday life
+- A stubborn and lonely side
+- And a great future

+And you have a Kika ! 🐈‍⬛

-I received my first computer at the age of 10, and ever since, I knew I wanted to work in the field of new technologies.
-Over time and through various experiences, I decided to focus on developing my skills in web development.
-After a year of learning full-stack technologies, I furthered my journey by enrolling in a training program at the 3W Academy to become a web developer. 🎓
+After 2 years of learning full-stack technologies, I furthered my journey by doing a master's degree to become an expert in Information Systems. 🎓

 🚀 I'm actually doing my apprenticeship at Linagora !